Diontae Johnson Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 - Johnson is averaging 56.2 receiving yards per game in five career matchups against the Bengals, 19.3 fewer than his receiving yards prop bet over/under for Sunday's game (75.5).

-- In five matchups with the Bengals, Johnson has had a touchdown catch three times, but not more than one in a single contest.
+- In five matchups versus the Bengals, Johnson has had a TD catch three times, but not more than one in a single contest.

-- The 269.7 yards per game the Bengals are allowing through the air makes them the NFL's 23rd-ranked pass defense.
+- This week Johnson will face the NFL's 23rd-ranked pass defense (269.7 yards allowed per game).

-- With 13 passing TDs conceded this year, the Bengals defense is ranked third in the NFL.
+- The Bengals have given up 13 passing TDs this season (1.3 per game), ranking them third among NFL defenses.

 Recent Performances

-- Johnson put together a 101-yard performance against the Chargers last week on seven catches while being targeted 13 times and scoring one touchdown.
+- In last week's game against the Chargers, Johnson was targeted 13 times and racked up seven catches for 101 yards and scored one touchdown.

-- Over his last three games, Johnson racked up 19 catches on 32 targets and averaged 80.0 receiving yards with one touchdown.
+- Over his last three outings, Johnson has 19 catches (on 32 targets) for 240 yards and one touchdown, averaging 80.0 yards per game.

 Johnson's Pittsburgh Teammates